5 Summer Hacks for Healthy Habits

 You might try the 80/20 approach.
 This means that 80% of the time you’re fueling your body with the nutrition it needs, and 20% of the time you're allowing for more fun in your diet.
 Check out our 4 recipes for cool, summer treats.

 4. Try a cooler workout.

-If the thought of your typical boot camp class makes you want to play hooky, then try shaking it up a bit with something that will encourage you to stay active during the hottest months.
-I recommend checking out aquatic fitness classes like Hydrorider or H20 Circuit.
+If the thought of your typical run makes you want to play hooky, then try shaking it up a bit with something that will encourage you to stay active during the hottest months.
+Consider checking out something like water fitness classes or a virtual workout indoors in the AC.
 Even adjusting your workout to take place during cooler hours (early in the morning or later in the evening) could be a big help.
 And don’t forget the kiddos!
 It’s recommended that children get at least 60 minutes of physical activity each day.

 5. Protect your skin.

 Your skin is the largest organ of your body and needs summertime TLC, too.
 Taking care of it is key to a healthy summer.
 Did you know that skin cancer is the most common type?
 Reduce your risk by seeking shaded areas, wearing protective clothing (including hats and sunglasses), and using sunscreen.
 It’s recommended that you pick a broad-spectrum sunscreen (one that blocks UVA and UVB rays).

 What’s your favorite summer hack for sticking to healthy habits?
 Is there a healthy living topic you have questions about?
 Tell us on Facebook or tag us on Twitter!